fmillion-mnsu/cs406-f25/G_ASSIGN1.md

 > - `Ctrl-B, [0-9]` - Switch between windows
 > - `Ctrl-B, d` - Detach (your session continues running)
 > - `tmux attach -t sdn` - Reattach to your session
+>
+> Using `tmux` is optional, as you can also simply open multiple browser windows to the server to get more terminals.

 2. Verify your environment is properly configured: